 In accordance with the Sarbanes-Oxley Act of 2002, as amended, the audit committee's policy is to pre-approve all audit and permitted non-audit services provided by our independent registered public accounting firm.
 The audit committee may, in accordance with applicable law, establish pre-approval policies and procedures for the engagement of the independent auditor or other registered public accounting firm to render services to the Company.
-The Chair of the audit committee and any other member of the audit committee to whom authority has been delegated by the audit committee has the authority in between meetings to pre-approve any audit or non-audit services, including fees, to be performed by the independent registered public accounting firm, provided that any such approvals are presented to the audit committee at its next scheduled meeting.
-In fiscal years 2021 and 2022, all the services performed by our independent registered public accounting firm were pre-approved by the audit committee pursuant to our policy.
+The Chair of the audit committee has the authority in between meetings to pre-approve any audit or non-audit services, including fees, to be performed by the independent registered public accounting firm, provided that any such approvals are presented to the audit committee at its next scheduled meeting.
+In fiscal years 2022 and 2023, all the services performed by our independent registered public accounting firm were pre-approved by the audit committee pursuant to our policy.